Complexity of equal 0-surgeries: Introduction

 \subsection{Acknowledgements}

 We are happy to thank Ben Burton and Jonathan Spreer for explaining how to search through the Pachner graph with Regina, L\'eo Mousseau for help with the $4$-genus computations, Lisa Piccirillo for useful discussions and comments, Marithania Silvero for pointing us to~\cite{Ribbon_ML} and~\cite{Thistlethwaite}, and Morwen Thistlethwaite for making his data of the prime $20$ crossing knots available to us.
+Moreover, we thank the referee for careful proofreading.